lone-boy/Spectrum/README.md

 ## update
-The project is developed from time tot time.
+The project is developed from time to time.

 ## connect
 If you have better development ideas and solutions, you can contact me by E-mail.